- To hold a first degree of a United Kingdom higher education institution or equivalent qualification.

 For example Bachelor of Arts (BA), Bachelor of science (BSc) etc. or similar .
 They are sometimes known as 'undergraduate' or 'first' degrees.

-To receive the government bursary, you will need an A-level in Mathematics.
+To receive the government bursary, you will need at least grade B in A-level in Mathematics (or equivalent qualification or subject knowledge).
 A GCSE in Mathematics (grade 4+) alone will not attract the bursary.